 By 1962 the US Navy had 26 nuclear submarines operational and 30 under construction.
 Nuclear power had revolutionised the Navy.

 The technology was shared with Britain, while French, Russian and Chinese developments proceeded separately.

 After the Skate-class vessels, reactor development proceeded and in the USA a single series of standardised designs was built by both Westinghouse and GE, one reactor powering each vessel.
-Rolls Royce built similar units for Royal Navy submarines and then developed the design further to the PWR-2.
+Rolls Royce built similar units for the UK Royal Navy submarines and then developed the design further to the PWR-2.

 Russia developed both PWR and lead-bismuth cooled reactor designs, the latter not persisting.
 Eventually four generations* of submarine PWRs were utilised, the last entering service in 1995 in the Severodvinsk class.

 * 1955-66, 1963-92, 1976-2003, 1995 on, according to Bellona.

 The largest submarines are the 26,500 tonne (34,000 t submerged) Russian Typhoon-class, powered by twin 190 MWt PWR reactors, though these were superseded by the 24,000 t Oscar-II class (eg Kursk) with the same power plant.